Ghost-ify/Namite/README.md

 The bot uses a PostgreSQL database to track username checks and implements a 3-day cooldown before rechecking the same username.

 For better performance, it:
-- Runs up to 3 concurrent username checks in parallel
+- Runs up to 5 concurrent username checks in parallel
 - Uses connection pooling for database operations
 - Implements an in-memory cache for very recent checks
+- Batches available usernames to reduce channel spam
+- Uses exponential backoff for rate limit handling

+## Chat Color Prediction

+The bot predicts which chat color each username would have in Roblox's chat system.
+Roblox uses a specific algorithm to determine chat colors that follow this pattern:

+🔴 Red → 🔵 Blue → 🟢 Green → 🟣 Purple → 🟠 Orange → 🟡 Yellow → 🌸 Pink → 🟤 Almond

+For example, "ROBLOX" has an Orange chat color.
+If you change one letter to the next in the alphabet, the color shifts by one in the sequence.

 ## Notes for Channel Administrators